Music Recording Technology

 Salary: According to the Occupational Outlook Handbook, the median annual wage for broadcast and sound engineering technicians was $41,200 in May 2012.

-As a music recording technology major, if you meet specific award criteria, you will be eligible for the following scholarships:
+As a Music Recording Technology student, if you meet specific award criteria, you will be eligible for the following scholarships:

-Professors and instructors in the music and music recording technology degree programs hold master's and/or doctorate degrees from institutions such as Eastman School of Music, SUNY Buffalo, and Ithaca College.
+Professors and instructors in the Music and Music Recording Technology degree programs hold master's and/or doctorate degrees from institutions such as Eastman School of Music, SUNY Buffalo, and Ithaca College.
 Each faculty member is a practicing musician and in addition is classically trained.
-Several are working composers and have had works commissioned.
+Several are working composers and have had their works commissioned.
 Most of the faculty performs on a regular basis.
 FLCC's music recording instructors have considerable professional experience in the music industry as audio engineers.
 They have also worked with numerous professional musicians throughout the country.
 Furthermore, each adjunct faculty member in these programs is also a current musician.
-You can find out more information on each faculty member by reading their biographies online.